-At it’s most basic level Facebook can be a very helpful online “word of mouth” form of advertising and allow customers to endorse your company to their friends.
+At it’s most basic level though, Facebook is more like an online “word of mouth” form of advertising and would allow customers to endorse your company to their friends.

 Let’s say you have a plumbing business “Joe’s Plumbers”.
 People will be able to find your Facebook page by searching for it directly on Facebook or they’ll learn about you because a friend shared your page and was giving your business rave reviews.

 They can also find your business using a search engine but only if they’re searching for “Joe’s Plumbers”.

 If a local customer had an emergency and was searching for “24-hour plumbing services” or “emergency plumber”, they may not find you.